brettvanderwerff/Flaskerizer/README.md

 └── templates
 ```

- By using the command line argument `--L` you are choosing to create a large structure package based Flask app as described in the Flask documentation
+ By using the command line argument `-L` you are choosing to create a large structure package based Flask app as described in the Flask documentation
 @ http://flask.pocoo.org/docs/1.0/patterns/packages/ :

 ```